Table of Contents Show

 Parametric architecture can be defined as the use of mathematical algorithms to generate forms and structures.
 This type of architecture is characterized by the use of complex geometric shapes, such as spheres or cubes, which are then assembled according to a set of parameters.

 Parametric architecture can be applied in different ways, from designing buildings to furniture.
 It has been used for centuries for buildings but in recent years has also been applied in other fields such as fashion design or even animation.
-These experimental forms of architecture based on the use of algorithms to design buildings.
+These experimental forms of architecture are based on the use of algorithms to design buildings.

 Parametric Architecture in Practice: From Concept to System